 Not all traffic violations in Los Angeles are just a simple fine.
 Some can become criminal offenses, potentially carrying jail time and affecting your career.
 Others are “just tickets,” but those tickets could carry points that cost you your license.
 If you need to fight a traffic violation of any kind, do not risk doing it alone.
-You need a Los Angeles traffic violation lawyer on your side.
+You need a traffic violation lawyer in Los Angeles on your side.

 At the Simmrin Law Group, we know how to make traffic violations disappear.
 We have a record of getting violations dropped, negotiating them down to less serious citations, and helping our clients keep their license.
 We also know how to take on criminal cases and help you potentially avoid jail time or even walk away with no charges.
 Let us give you a free consultation.
 Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.

 What kinds of traffic violations can you help with in Los Angeles?